Course code ArhiB007

 Learning outcomes and their assessment

 Knowledge: knows composition, spatial modeling, and drawing, painting and graphic work methods, understands projection methods and knows how to construct geometric surfaces and their full surface layouts.
 Understands the importance of perspective and shadow construction in landscape architecture projects.
-Laboratory work 1-16.
+Practical work 1-16.

 Skills: able to apply composition, spatial modeling, drawing, painting and graphic work methods, able to choose the necessary methods for solving graphic tasks and perform graphic design of technical documentation, able to graphically represent simple and compound geometric bodies, able to achieve perspective effects in images.
 Can represent simple and compound bodies in axonometry, can construct perspective and shadows.
-Laboratory work 1-16.
+Practiccal work 1-16.

 Competence: able to combine various composition, spatial modeling, drawing, painting and graphic work methods for representing objects and presenting ideas.
-Laboratory work 1-16.
+Practical work 1-16.
+Assessment: Knowledge, skills and competences are assessed in overview of practically developed works and tests.

 Course Content(Calendar)